Bretons: Modern Breton identity

 Many people throughout France claim Breton ethnicity, including a few French celebrities such as Marion Cotillard, Suliane Brahim, Malik Zidi, Patrick Poivre d'Arvor, Yoann Gourcuff, Nolwenn Leroy and Yann Tiersen.

-After 15 years of disputes in the French courts, the European Court of Justice recognized Breton Nationality for the six children of Jean-Jacques and Mireille Manrot-Le Goarnig; they are "European Citizens of Breton Nationality".
-In 2015, Jonathan Le Bris started a legal battle against the French administration to claim this status.
+The assertion of Breton identity has sometimes brought Bretons into conflict with the French state.
+Under the law of 11 germinal an XI (1803), only first names drawn from approved calendars or from ancient history could be entered in the civil registers, and Breton-language names were often rejected, although a 1966 ministerial instruction and later case law allowed names established in local tradition.
+From the 1950s, the Breton activists Jean-Jacques and Mireille Manrot-Le Goarnig fought a fifteen-year court case after registrars refused to record the Breton first names of their younger children, leaving six of them without civil status; the family was denied family benefits and several of its members were imprisoned.
+According to later press accounts, a decision at the European level described the six unregistered children as "European citizens of Breton nationality" — a formula that, as Le Figaro noted, was used only once and confers no legal status, since Breton nationality does not exist in French law.
+In 2016, Jonathan Le Bris sought to renounce French nationality and be recognised as a Breton national, invoking the Goarnig precedent.
+Disputes over Breton names have continued: in 2019 a child named Fañch definitively won the right to keep the tilde in his first name when the Court of Cassation rejected a final appeal against a Rennes appeal-court ruling in his favour.

 Diaspora

 The Breton community outside Brittany includes groups of Bretons in France and in others countries.
 According to data from the administrative region of Brittany, around 400 000 Bretons live in a country other than France, most notably in Canada and the United States.

 In France

 The Breton community outside Brittany includes groups of Bretons in the Greater Paris area, Le Havre, and Toulon.

 In Paris, Bretons used to settle in the neighborhood around the Montparnasse train station, which is also the terminus of the Paris-Brest railway.
 The Paris Metro construction was co-directed by a Breton, Fulgence Bienvenüe.
 On 30 June 1933, the "Avenue du Maine" station on the Metro was renamed "Bienvenüe" in his honor.
-Connected by a corridor to the Montparnasse metro station, located beneath the Montparnasse railway station, Bienvenüe station finally merged with Montparnasse station in 1942 to become Montparnasse - Bienvenüe metro station.
+Connected by a corridor to the Montparnasse metro station, located beneath the Montparnasse railway station, Bienvenüe station finally merged with Montparnasse station in 1942 to become Montparnasse – Bienvenüe metro station.